Enter your figures and click Calculate. Results are estimates only — not financial advice.

 Convert between day rate, hourly rate and annual contract value.
 Enter any one — the rest update automatically.

-IR35 is the tax legislation that determines whether contractors are treated as employees or genuine businesses for tax purposes.
+IR35 is the UK tax legislation that determines whether contractors are taxed as employees or as genuine businesses.
 Getting it wrong is expensive — in either direction.
+This IR35 calculator covers both the 2025/26 and 2026/27 tax years, including the April 2026 small company threshold changes.

-Operating outside IR35 through a limited company allows you to pay a tax-efficient combination of salary and dividends, claim business expenses, and pay corporation tax on profits rather than income tax on all earnings.
-Most contractors outside IR35 retain 70–80% of their gross rate.
+Operating outside IR35 through a limited company lets you take a tax-efficient mix of salary and dividends, claim allowable business expenses, and pay corporation tax on profits rather than income tax on all earnings.
+Most outside IR35 contractors retain 70–80% of their gross day rate.
+Use the Outside IR35 (Ltd Co) tab above to calculate your exact take-home for 2025/26 or 2026/27.

 Control: Does the client dictate how, when, and where you work?
 More control = more likely inside IR35.